wbcmthh42/bead_pyspark/proj_radical_sparks/README.md

 #### Here are the steps on how to run the scripts in a model training pipeline:

-1. The first step is to create a Python script named ``pull_reddit_submissions.py``.
+1. The first step is to run a Python script named ``pull_reddit_submissions.py``.
 This script is responsible for collecting data from Reddit submissions saved in a csv file.

 2. The next step is to run a script named ``save_in_mysql.py``.
 This script saves the data collected from Reddit submissions to a MySQL database.